LukeEvansTech/col-entra-id/typst/handover.typ

 = Default Exclusions

+== Member Runbooks

-All runbooks are pre-configured with these exclusions:
+Member runbooks are pre-configured with these exclusions:

 #figure(
   table(